jnozzi/cocoadev.com/markdown/NSNetServiceResolveFailureWithoutError.md

 I have been playing around with Bonjour recently and have been trying to setup a little service with a server and a client.
 Unfortunately, things do not always work quite as I would expect.

-In some cases both General/NSNetService's resolve and resolveWithTimeout (resolve I believe just calls resolveWithTimeout of 6 now) will fail without warning.
+In some cases both NSNetService's resolve and resolveWithTimeout (resolve I believe just calls resolveWithTimeout of 6 now) will fail without warning.
 By without warning I mean they will call the delegate

--(void)netServiceWillResolve:(General/NSNetService *)sender
+-(void)netServiceWillResolve:(NSNetService *)sender

  but they will not afterwards call

-- (void)netServiceDidResolveAddress:(General/NSNetService *)aNetService or - (void)netService:(General/NSNetService *)aNetService didNotResolve:(General/NSDictionary *)errorDict
+- (void)netServiceDidResolveAddress:(NSNetService *)aNetService or - (void)netService:(NSNetService *)aNetService didNotResolve:(NSDictionary *)errorDict

 I have made every delegate I could find reference to and none of them get called sometimes when I am showing off the service.
-The one thing I have noticed that is consistent is that if I start my General/NSNetServiceBroswer first and start looking before the server starts advertising its services, the resolve will always properly occur.
+The one thing I have noticed that is consistent is that if I start my NSNetServiceBroswer first and start looking before the server starts advertising its services, the resolve will always properly occur.
-If I however start the client first, then right after start the General/NSNetServiceBrowser it will most often not resolve.
+If I however start the client first, then right after start the NSNetServiceBrowser it will most often not resolve.
 It does however detect the service.
 It also will resolve sometimes almost making me think there is a race condition.
 I thought propgation might be the issue so i left both on over night once and still nothing.
 Both have firewalls that are off and I am connecting through a dumb hub.
 Just to give you some snippets can anyone tell if I am doing anything insane?